 This program focuses on understanding, preventing and treating severe personality disorder.

-A key part of the activities is the Helping Youth People Early (HYPE) program.
+A key part of the activities is the Helping Young People Early (HYPE) program.
 HYPE has pioneered the field of prevention and early intervention for borderline personality disorder in young people.
 This work has been recognised through the Victorian Premier’s Award for advancing healthcare in 2012, among others.

 Why is this research area important?